- Debbi Lisack- Golden Hill Elementary Principal

 II.
 FOOD SERVICE REQUIREMENTS

 During each school day the school food service program will offer breakfast and lunch for all students.
 Each school will encourage all students to participate in these meal opportunities.
 In particular, the school will make efforts to ensure that families are aware of need-based programs for free or reduced price meals and that eligible families are encouraged to apply.
 The program will maintain the confidentiality of students and families applying for or receiving free or reduced price meals.
 The school food service program will operate in accordance with the National School Lunch Act and the Child Nutrition Act of 1996 as amended and applicable laws and regulations of the state.
 Schools will offer varied and nutritious food choices that are consistent with the federal government’s Dietary Guidelines for Americans.
-Menus will be planned with input from students, family members and other school personnel.
+Menus will be planned in compliance with the Healthy Hunger-Free Kids Act of 2010 and with input from students, family members and other school personnel.
 Food pricing strategies will be designed to encourage students to purchase nutritious items.
 Upon a physician’s written request, modified meals will be prepared for students with food allergies or other special food needs.
 Information on the ingredients used in preparation of school meals will be provided to parents upon request.
 Parents will be notified about this option.
 All food service equipment and facilities will meet applicable local and state standards concerning health, safe food preparation, handling and storage; drinking water; sanitation and workplace safety.
-Staff will cooperate with efforts in the community to recover wholesome excess food for distribution to people in need.
+Staff will cooperate with efforts in the community to recover wholesome excess food for distribution to people in

 B. Nutritious Food Choices

 Nutritious and appealing food, such as fruits, vegetables, low-fat dairy foods and whole grain products will be offered at school.
 Schools will encourage students to make nutritious food choices, additionally available from: